Douglas A. Stow

 Wildfire processes and postfire vegetation recovery

 Southern California is particularly prone to large, catastrophic fires, making it worthwhile to better understand how wildfires spread and how vegetation recovers after burning.
-With support from the National Science Foundation (NSF), Stow, his SDSU team, and collaborators with the U.S. Forest Service and National Center for Atmospheric Research are developing and testing new approaches for: (1) measuring rates of wildfire spread through repetitive airborne thermal infrared imaging and (2) understanding how fuels, topography and weather control spread rates.
-Gavin Schag is completing his MS thesis research on how fuel and topography influence the rate of wildfire spread.
+With support from the National Science Foundation (NSF) and US Forest Service, Stow and his SDSU team, and collaborators with the U.S. Forest Service and National Center for Atmospheric Research developed and tested new approaches for: (1) measuring rates of wildfire spread through repetitive airborne thermal infrared imaging, (2) understanding how fuels, topography and weather control spread rates (3) mapping and analyzing fire intensity and overall energy input to shrubland and forest ecosystems of southern California, and (4) mapping tree mortality and analyzing its influence of burn severity following wildfires.
+A recent NASA Equity and Environmental Justice grant is supporting research on integrating satellite image-based products into community vulnerability to wildfire assessment, with an emphasis on vulnerability of Tribal communities.

 Mapping and monitoring vegetation, habitat and wildlife